Chris Wright (activist): Activism

+Wright was an organizer of 2023 Minnesota Legal Marijuana Now state and local conventions, with speakers and music by Paul Metsa and Kung Fu Hippies, that grew into a celebration rally on the capitol steps, April 29; During the event, state party chair Dennis Schuller said that federal prohibition laws against cannabis, overseeing implementation of the state's regulated market, and expungement of past criminal records, are among tasks that remain for Minnesota Legal Marijuana Now!
+Party.

 Political candidacy

-A founding member of the Grassroots Party in 1986, Chris Wright ran as their candidate, between 1988 and 2010, three times.
-In 2014, Wright and Oliver Steinberg formed the Minnesota Grassroots—Legalize Cannabis Party, and Wright has also run as their candidate several times, including:
+A founding member of the Grassroots Party in 1986, Chris Wright ran as their candidate, between 1988 and 2010, multiple times.
+In 2014, Wright and Oliver Steinberg formed the Minnesota Grassroots–Legalize Cannabis Party, and Wright has also run as their nominee several times from 2014–2020, and as a Legal Marijuana Now candidate in 2022, for offices including: